Hanna Maliar: Career

-2010 — worked at the State Research Institute of Customs Affairs as deputy head of the Department of Legal Issues.
+In 2010, Maliar worked at the State Research Institute of Customs Affairs as deputy head of the Department of Legal Issues.

 From 2013 to 2020, she taught at the National School of Judges of Ukraine in the field of criminal-legal qualification of aggressive war and other crimes committed in war zones.

-2018 — trainer of strategic communications units of the Security Service of Ukraine.
+In 2018, she was a trainer of strategic communications units of the Security Service of Ukraine.

-Since 2020, she has been a freelance consultant to the Verkhovna Rada Committee on National Security, Defense and Intelligence.
+Since 2020, she has been a freelance consultant to the (national parliament of Ukraine) Verkhovna Rada Committee on National Security, Defense and Intelligence.